 As the food they were eating was less fresh than the bark and leaves they previously ate, they required a higher inflammatory response in order to survive a greater range of bacteria.
 Consequently, our ancestors who carried the ApoE4 gene were better suited to a terrestrial lifestyle.
-Of course, they did not live long enough to experience an increased risk of dementia and cardiovascular disease – but we do today.

 But the evolution of this gene only begins there.
 About 200 thousand years later, a new variant of the gene formed as a result of our ancestors’ increasingly diverse diets and sanitation capabilities: ApoE3.
 Individuals with this variant experience a less potent inflammatory response and fat absorption rate resulting in healthier brains and hearts.
 Followed by a third variant, ApoE2, which may be more protective against Alzheimer’s and Cardiovascular disease.

 Well, it all depends upon which variation of the gene you carry.
 For the majority of us, we carry two copies of the ApoE3 gene, while about 25% of the population also carries a single copy of the ApoE4 gene – those with one of each are recognized as ApoE3/4.
 Though, an even smaller percentage, about 2%, are unfortunate enough to carry two copies of ApoE4.
 Those with two copies are at a greater risk for cardiovascular disease and dementia.